Florida Circumnavigational Saltwater Paddling Trail

 4: Boca Chita Key to

-Island, which is near the mainland.
-The most direct route in calm
+Teacher’s Island, which is near the mainland.
+The most direct route in

 Stiltsville, followed by the Cape Florida Lighthouse at Bill Baggs Cape

 Florida State Park, and then cut across.
-If landing at Bill Baggs Cape
+It is possible to stay at the

-boardwalk leads to restrooms and showers.
-You can also access the park
+posted.
+A long boardwalk leads to restrooms and showers.
+To access

 The Cape Florida lighthouse was first built in